adamd9/mcp-goose/README.md

 ## Common examples
-- Run a headless recipe and monitor it
+- Run a text prompt headlessly and monitor
-  - Call `goose_run` with `command: "run"` and args like `--recipe automation.yaml --no-session`.
+  - Call `goose_run` with input: `{ "text": "create a simple website that is a love letter to gooses" }`.
   - Poll with `goose_status` while it runs.
   - Use `goose_stream_logs` to watch progress.